yoinergomez/ngcolombia-workshop/02-firebase.md

 ## Next Steps

-Once you're ready, move to the next step where we'll start building the **C** part of CRUD, we'll create the functionality to create a TV show and add it to the database
+Once you're ready, move to the next step where we'll start building the **C** part of CRUD, we'll add the functionality to create a TV show and save it to the database